GrinonBarrett/Taksidos/Optional Rules/Character Creation/Possible Classes/Serviles/Lesser Serviles/Mermaghu.md

 **Creature Type**: Lupausants are humanoids.

-**Size**: They stand between 5 and 7 feet.
-They can weigh between 150 and 210 pounds.
+**Size**: They are between 5 and 7 feet in length.
+They can weigh between 130 and 220 pounds.
 They are medium creatures.

-**Hitpoints**: A lupausant has 2 hitpoints.
+**Hitpoints**: A mermaghu has 2 hitpoints.

 **Attributes**:
 [Body] 12 (+3)